-Can you share 3 or 4 of the most common mistakes you have seen other businesses make during difficult times?
+Can you share 3 or 4 of the most common mistakes you have seen other businesses make when faced with a disruptive technology?
 What should one keep in mind to avoid that?

+Ok.
+Thank you.
 Here is the primary question of our discussion.
-Based on your experience and success, what are the five most important things a business leader should do to lead effectively during uncertain and turbulent times?
+Based on your experience and success, what are the five most important things a business leader should do to pivot and stay relevant in the face of disruptive technologies?
 Please share a story or an example for each.